Cheer over Boeing, Airbus deal belies cracks in EU, U.S. trade relationship

 But Washington told France, Italy and others that they face other tariffs if they implement domestic digital services taxes, which Washington says unfairly target U.S. companies, if no international consensus is reached.

-U.S. officials have also expressed deep concern about draft rules announced by the EU that would require U.S. tech companies like Alphabet Inc’s Google, Apple Inc and Facebook Inc to provide far more information, including about takeovers, according to an administration source.
+U.S. officials have also expressed deep concern about draft rules announced by the EU that would require U.S. tech companies like Alphabet Inc's (GOOGL.O) Google, Apple Inc (AAPL.O) and Facebook Inc (FB.O) to provide far more information, including about takeovers, according to an administration source.

 WTO PATENT WAIVERS AND REFORMS